PatrickKyei/exception/_tabs/about.md

 I have spoken at several tech conferences and had the opportunity to interact with [creative minds](https://youtube.com/channel/UCsAjtT-RYQRtMngsTGLxS2Q) in the tech industry to share their knowledge to impact the tech ecosystem.

-> Here are my thoughts on a few crucial things about life ...[read more](https://patrickkyei.com/posts/who-is-me/)
+> Here are my thoughts on a few crucial things about life ...[find here](https://patrickkyei.com/posts/who-is-me/)

 Would love to hear from you.
 [Want to have a chat?
 Schedule a call](https://calendly.com/patrickbaffour/coffeechat)